 UK DRI Emerging Leader

 Dr Cynthia Sandor is a Sêr Cymru II Fellow and UK DRI Emerging Leader at the UK DRI at Cardiff, sponsored by Group Leader Prof Caleb Webber.
-During her PhD at the University of Liège and first postdoctoral post at Harvard Medical School and the Broad Institute, Dr Sandor contributed to multiple genetics studies on auto-immune diseases such as Crohn’s disease and Rheumatoid arthritis.
-Next, while undertaking postdoctoral studies at the University of Oxford, she worked on evaluation of the validity of induced pluripotent stem cell derived neuronal models using bulk and single RNA sequencing experiments.
+After training as a veterinary surgeon at the University of Liège, Dr Sandor completed her PhD (Pr Michel Georges) before moving onto her first postdoctoral post at Harvard Medical School and the Broad Institute, where she contributed to multiple genetics studies on auto-immune diseases such as Crohn’s disease and Rheumatoid arthritis.
+Next, while undertaking postdoctoral studies at the University of Oxford, Dr Sandor worked on evaluation of the validity of induced pluripotent stem cell derived neuronal models using bulk and single RNA sequencing experiments.
 This research contributed to the first single-cell human substantia nigra atlas - a brain region heavily impacted by Parkinson’s disease.
 Dr Sandor’s current research is aiming to elucidate the molecular mechanisms underlying disease severity and progression in Parkinson's disease, using a mainly computational strategy.
 Working with different data types and multiple clinical datasets, her team develop statistical/machine learning approaches to understand and predict the clinical presentation and progression of disease in people living with Parkinson’s.

 1. At a glance